 The UWA is authorized to pursue the most effective action necessary in that individual's judgment for mitigating and abating the conditions or practices causing the emergency.

-The UWA process for MODUs contracted by Freeport-McMoRan Oil & Gas will be defined in the bridging document.
+The UWA process for MODUs, derrick barges and similar operations contracted by Freeport-McMoRan Oil & Gas will be defined in the bridging document.

 16. EMPLOYEE PARTICIPATION PLAN (EPP)